 The representational, information processing model of human intelligence conflicts with the novice-to-expert model.
 The novice-to-expert model, rests on an understanding of human intelligence as situated – that is, embodied and socially embedded – and reliant on perceptual acuity and a wholistic grasp from a stance of engagement in a situation.
 A representational view holds that humans represent real situations encountered in the world as elements in the mind and analyze them in terms of abstract concepts and ideas.
 According to this view, human intelligence is created through the acquisition of general theoretical concepts and constructs that one then mentally manipulates and applies to interpret elements of a situation and solve problems in the world.
 This disengaged, objective stance cannot account for the engaged responsiveness of the everyday, skilled action of the expert nurse, or any expert human skilled actor.
-Experts perceive and directly notice changes, similarities and contrasts while immersed in real situations that are experienced as similar or distinct from past whole clinical situations.
-If experienced expert clinicians had to resort to formal characteristics, or concepts about disease alone, they would not be able to recognize the exceptions, novel or unusual aspects of clinical situations; such as, lack of expected progress, or direct evidence of deviations from the usual clinical trajectories.
+Experts perceive and directly notice changes, similarities, and contrasts while immersed in real situations that are experienced as similar or distinct from past whole clinical situations.
+If experienced expert clinicians had to resort to formal characteristics, or concepts about disease alone, they would not be able to recognize the exceptions, novel or unusual aspects of clinical situations; such as lack of expected progress, or direct evidence of deviations from the usual clinical trajectories.
 Expert nurse clinicians, like all expert human problem solvers, grasp – that is, understand the nature of – the whole clinical situation (Bourdieu, P. 1980: 1990).
 By first grasping the nature of the whole situation, the expert can make sense of the information involved and gain a sense of what is salient in practical clinical situations as they change across time.
 Grasping the nature of the whole situation allows the clinician to see and make sense of the parts in relation to the whole.
-For example, low blood pressure is viewed in a context of hypovolemia, or heart failure, or anaphylaxis, and other common causes of low blood pressure.
+For example, low blood pressure is viewed in the context of hypovolemia, or heart failure, or anaphylaxis, and other common causes of low blood pressure.
 Clinicians are always engaged in understanding the particulars they perceive in relation to the generalizations about disease states extant in textbooks.

 Situated Clinical Coaching and Learning